 The Mitchells believe that given the conditions of rocky barren soils, old, dry grown vines and a long ripening period, which their selected vineyards in Clare offer, the fruit develops the flavours and structure for a complex varietal wine.
 The fully ripened Grenache fruit is fermented on skins from 10-14 days and gently basket pressed to extract full flavour and tannin structure.

-The resulting wine is not aged in wood, in order to preserve the complex array of fresh lively flavours of the variety - the black cherry and soft fruit tannins.
+The resulting wine spends almost a year in 500L mature oak barrel in order to preserve the complex array of fresh lively flavours of the variety - the black cherry and soft fruit tannins.
 A wine of great style with both power and finesse.